desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 they MUST be signed with that zone's keys, and MUST NOT be signed with the Child zone's keys.

-The Signaling Name contains a label identifying the Child's name.
+The Signaling Name contains a label derived from the Child's name.
 This label MUST be equal to the SHA-256 hash digest of the Child's name in "Base 32 Encoding with Extended Hex Alphabet", as specified in [@!RFC4648].
 Trailing padding characters ("=") MUST be dropped.